 For regions such as the jaw and cheek, small plates and screws are surgically implanted to encourage proper healing of the bone.
 Alternately, the jaw may be wired together, however, this restricts basic functions such as talking and eating, and is not usually the first treatment option offered by facial surgeons.

 For the nose, treatment varies from patient to patient.
-Oral surgery usually only occurs if the nose is crooked and if airflow is restricted.
+Oral surgery usually only occurs if the nose is crooked and if the airflow is restricted.

 For the eye socket, oral surgery usually only occurs if the patient experiences double vision or if the eyeball is ‘sunken’ or recedes into the eye socket.